Import MBOX to Exchange and Exchange Online

 This tool supports both Exchange Online Plan 1 and Plan 2, plus it can be used with any Microsoft 365 business/enterprise-level plans as well.

-The tool is entirely GUI with no scripting requirement whatsoever, making the entire export super easy for even novice admins handling their first ever mass import.
+The tool is entirely GUI with no scripting requirement whatsoever, making the entire export super easy for even novice admins handling their first-ever mass import.
 If your MBOX is from a source that allows folder structure(like Google Takeout).
 Then, this tool can replicate the entire folder structure down to the last nested item.

 Moreover, even if your MBOX files are to be put into a shared mailbox that doesn’t have the same login/ license requirements as a regular account, don’t worry.
 The tool can easily handle this scenario as well.
 Also, it goes without saying that every MBOX variation, be it at the file extension level or file source level, can be imported into Exchange Online with this tool, no questions asked.

-Step By Step Import with a Professional Tool
+Step-by-Step Import with a Professional Tool

 Here is the list of steps you need to take (Please Note: These are for Exchange Online only; for the local Exchange Server, convert raw MBOX into PST, EML, or MSG, then use the same tool but with different endpoints.)